Skip to main content

 NodeTypeWhat it does

-OpenWAActionCalls OpenWA operations as a workflow step — send messages, check contacts, manage sessions and webhooks
+OpenWAActionCalls OpenWA operations as a workflow step — send messages, manage sessions, chats, contacts, groups, labels, templates, status, channels, and webhooks

-OpenWA TriggerTriggerStarts a workflow when a WhatsApp event arrives — incoming messages, session and group events
+OpenWA TriggerTriggerStarts a workflow when a WhatsApp event arrives — messages, session, group, call, and presence events

 Prerequisites